Chronology of key events:

 1923 - Belgium receives League of Nations mandate to administer Ruanda-Urundi.

-1959 - Influx of Tutsi refugees from Rwanda following ethnic violence there.
+1959 - Influx of Tutsi refugees from Ruandam half of the territory following ethnic violence there.

 1959-1961 - Independence drive led by cross-communal UPRONA party of Prince Louis Rwagasore, which wins 1961 legislative elections.
-Prince Louis becomes prime minister but is assassinated shortly afterwards.
+Prince Louis becomes prime minister of Ruanda-Urundi but is assassinated shortly afterwards.

-1962 - Urundi is separated from Ruanda-Urundi and becomes independent kingdom of Burundi under King Mwambutsa IV.
+1962 - Urundi secedes and becomes independent kingdom of Burundi, under King Mwambutsa IV.

 1963 - Thousands of Hutus flee to Rwanda following ethnic violence.